 In addition to the many speakeasies you can visit, be sure to check out a rooftop bar or two during the warmer seasons.
 Cabra, Rooftop at Nobu, Cabana Club, Cindy’s Rooftop, and Z Bar are all great options for good drinks and views!

-Pro Tip: The Escape Game experience is included in some tourist passes like the Go City Chicago Card.
+The Escape Game, one of the more popular chains, is included in some tourist passes like the Go City Chicago Attraction Pass.

 14. GO DANCING AT A NIGHTCLUB